Bernie Gallacher: Career

 Born in Johnstone, Scotland, Gallacher joined Aston Villa as a 16-year-old apprentice on leaving school in 1983.
 He progressed through youth levels, signing a professional contract in March 1985, before making his first team debut on the final day of the 1986-87 season against Manchester United, at the end of a season where Villa were relegated from the First Division.

 Gallacher appeared in all but one of Aston Villa's 44 Second Division games the following season as Villa gained promotion back to the top flight at the first attempt as Second Division runners-up.
 His final game for the club was against Chelsea at Stamford Bridge in November 1990.
 In all he made 57 league appearances for Villa.

-Gallagher spent a loan spell at Blackburn before joining Doncaster Rovers and then Brighton.
+Gallacher spent a loan spell at Blackburn before joining Doncaster Rovers and then Brighton.
 In 1994 his career was ended by injury at the age of 27 following a short term as a non-contract player with Northampton Town.